mfem/web/src/tutorial/obstacle.md

 }
 ```

-Next, we control potential geometry error by setting the curvature of our mesh
+Next, we control the geometric approximation by setting the curvature of our mesh
 to have order at least two in lines
 [122-123](https://github.com/mfem/mfem/blob/master/examples/ex36.cpp#L122-L123).